Thank you Batad for Restoring my faith in Humanity

 There was no signal in the area but I’m thankful for it because it’s a perfect place for communicating and reconnecting with nature.
 Most inns offer a rate of Php 250 per night for a basic room with a common restroom.

 Then I had another dilemma, which I confided with Maynard.
 The tour to the top view point and Tappiya falls is a bit expensive, especially if I go solo.
 It’s so expensive that what was left of my money wouldn’t be able to cover it.
 Lastly, how was I to go back to the town proper of Banaue if the only local jeepney that makes the trip leaves Batad at 9:00 a.m.
 He told me that we would look for a guide and ask for a discount.
 As to the trip back to the town, he advised me to hitch hike.
-I believe it was a good idea so I said, “deal!”
+I said, “deal!”
+It was a good idea.

 I woke up early in the morning, supposedly to have a breakfast when suddenly Maynard walked in and said that he already found a small group with a tour guide where I could join for the trek to Tappiya Falls.
 Because they were set to leave anytime soon, I skipped breakfast and immediately prepared myself for what I consider being one of the most anticipated tours of my life.